 If the tour bus company does not properly repair the buses, inspect the vehicles for safety issues, or train and supervise drivers, the company may be violating their duties as a common carrier.
 If the safety violations result in an accident, the bus company may be liable for the damages.

 Public bus accident lawsuits generally involve claims against the government.
 Public buses may be operated by the city, county, state, or some other regional authority in California.
-Claims against the government may have different requirements that lawsuits against private parties.
+Claims against the government may have different requirements than lawsuits against private parties.

 State governments generally have a claim of “sovereign immunity” from many types of lawsuits.
 However, California has waived sovereign immunity in certain cases of employee negligence.8 When a negligent public bus driver causes an accident, the injury victims can file a claim against the state or local government who operates the bus line.9